aimeos/aimeos-docs/src/manual/service-decorators.md

 reduction.percent (required)
 : Decimal value of the reduction in percent.
 The value must not contain the percent sign (%) and the fractional part must be separated by a decimal point, e.g. "2.5", to reduce each Euro, Dollar or any other currency by 0.025.

-reduction.basket-value-min (optional)
-: Map of currencies and minimum total values required to get the reduction for an order.
-The currencies must be three letter ISO currency codes in upper case format and the minimum total value can be of decimal nature (using a decimal point to separate the fractional part).
-For a complete list of official currency codes, refer to [https://en.wikipedia.org/wiki/ISO_4217](https://en.wikipedia.org/wiki/ISO_4217).

-reduction.basket-value-max (optional)
-: Map of currencies and maximum total values that must not be exceeded to get the reduction for an order.
-The currencies must be three letter ISO currency codes in upper case format and the minimum total value can be of decimal nature (using a decimal point to separate the fractional part).
-For a complete list of official currency codes, refer to [https://en.wikipedia.org/wiki/ISO_4217](https://en.wikipedia.org/wiki/ISO_4217).

-reduction.include-costs (optional)
+reduction.product-costs (optional)
-: Include shipping and payments costs when calculating reduction.
-If this option is set to "yes" in the service option, the all shipping costs will be reduced by the same percentage as the basket value.
+: Include product specific shipping costs when calculating reduction.
+If this option is set to "yes" for the delivery service option, the product shipping costs will be reduced by the same percentage as the global shipping costs.

 To grant a reduction of 3% of the basket value when choosing the service option: